 Each December, Bingham Gymnasium is transformed into a wintery wonderland for Snowball – complete with a live big band and dancing!
 Additionally, our annual Yulefest Concert and gingerbread decorating events take place leading up to this festive dance,

 Much like Mountain Day, one day in February classes are canceled and the entire community takes part in Winter Carnival.
 Residential Rumble Teams compete in field games with a winter twist; notable events have included the human sled dog race and the two-person nordic ski race.

 During early morning trips in the spring, brave Polar Bears sacrifice themselves to nearby icy waters – for fun!

 The end and a new beginning rolled into one very important day where everyone attends.

 Mrs. Manning attended Simmons, where she earned a B.A. in English and education.
 She worked briefly in public schools before embracing the boarding school life.
 She has taught ninth, tenth, and twelfth graders, headed Davidson Hall, coached girls’ soccer, and led the RugRats Program.
 She enthusiastically supports Gould’s Four Point Program and the Advising Program, and serves as an advisor with her husband, history teacher Rob Manning.
 Sometimes, when she isn’t working with students, she has time to read and cook!
-They live on campus in the Hutchinson House with their dog, Mookie, who is a certified therapy dog.
+They live on campus in the Hutchinson House with their dogs, Mookie and Marshall.
+Mookie is a certified therapy dog, and Marshall is working toward that goal.